XplaiNLP/xplainlp.github.io/content/authors/Joao deMata/_index.md

 ---
 # Display name
-title: Joao deMata
+title: João da Mata

 # Full name (for SEO)
-first_name: Joao
+first_name: João
-last_name: deMata
+last_name: da Mata

 # Username (this should match the folder name)
 authors:
-  - Joao deMata
+  - João da Mata

 # Is this the primary user of the site?
 superuser: false